Yoav666s/dnd-wiki/collections/_classes/rogue/mischievous-apprentice.md

 ## Deceitful Dodge
 If you're [specialized](#mischievous-incantations) in the [Deceitful Maneuver](/spells/deceitful-maneuver/) cantrip, you learn the **Deceitful Dodge**.
 When you're targeted by an attack that relies on sight, you may use your reaction to cast Deceitful Maneuver to give it disadvantage.

 You may also move up to 5 feet, given there's an unoccupied area for you to step into and you have enough remaining movement to do so.
-An attack will automatically miss if you move out of its path.
-If you would move out of a creature's engagement range, you must succeed a Dexterity (Stealth) check against its passive perception or provoke an opportunity attack.
+If you move out of the attack's path, you may evade it completely by succeeding a Dexterity saving throw against the attack roll.

 ## Divert
 If you're [specialized](#mischievous-incantations) in the [Fling](/spells/fling/) cantrip, you learn **Divert**.
 When you notice a ranged weapon attack, you may use your reaction to try and divert its projectile when it reaches a distance of 30 feet or less from you.